jarwols/air-dev-challenge/README.md

-## air-dev-challenge
+## Camera Challenge
-iOS Development Challenge for Air exhibiting a basic camera app built in React Native.
+A basic camera app built in React Native.
 Allows for video recording and uploading to a remote AWS S3 bucket.
 For access to the S3 bucket, please reach out to Jared at **jaredwols@gmail.com**

 ## Getting Started